List of longest-living organisms: Clonal plant and fungal colonies

 As with all long-lived plant and fungal species, no individual part of a clonal colony is alive (in the sense of active metabolism) for more than a very small fraction of the life of the entire colony.
-Some clonal colonies may be fully connected via their root systems, while most are not actually interconnected but are nonetheless genetically identical clones that populated an area through vegetative reproduction.
+Some clonal colonies may be fully connected via their root systems, while most are not interconnected but are nonetheless genetically identical clones that populated an area through vegetative reproduction.
 Ages for clonal colonies are estimates, often based on current growth rates.